Mastodon

 "Property is safe, stocks are risky"

 Property is a single, illiquid, leveraged, undiversified asset in one postcode.
 A global index fund holds thousands of companies across dozens of countries.
 Concentration risk in property is real - ask anyone who bought in a mining town before the pit closed.
+Until the mortgage is cleared, your home is arguably a liability wearing an asset costume.

 "Renters can never build wealth"

-A Worked Example With 2026 UK Numbers
+A Worked Example With July 2026 Numbers

 The Buyer:

-• Buys a £350,000 home with a £35,000 deposit (10%)
+• Buys a £300,000 home (the England median, ONS 2025) with a £30,000 deposit (10%)

-• Monthly mortgage payment: £1,750
+• Monthly payment: £1,658

-• Total monthly housing cost: £2,100
+• Total monthly outlay: roughly £1,933

 The Renter: